 In addition to skin-lightening effects, kojic acid also contains some antimicrobial properties.
 It may help fight off several common types of bacterial strains even in small dilutions.
 This can help treat acne caused by bacteria in the skin.
 It may also lighten scars from acne that haven’t faded yet.

-Kojic acid also has antifungal properties.
-It’s even added to some antifungal products to increase their effectiveness.
+Kojic acid also has .
+It’s even to increase their effectiveness.
 It may be useful in treating fungal infections of the skin like yeast infections, candidiasis, and ringworm or athlete’s foot.
 If soap containing kojic acid is used regularly, it may help prevent both bacterial and fungal infections on the body.

 When using kojic acid topically, you’ll likely start to see results within two weeks.
 You may see greater results — or faster results — if you also add glycolic acid to the treatment.